Human rights in São Tomé and Príncipe: Judiciary and judicial process

 An independent judiciary, including a Supreme Court with members designated by, and responsible to, the National Assembly, was established by the 1990 referendum on multiparty rule.
 The Supreme Court has ruled against both the government and the president, but is occasionally subject to manipulation.
 The court system is overburdened, understaffed, inadequately funded, and plagued by long delays in hearing cases.

 The law provides for the right to a fair public trial, the right of appeal, the right to legal representation, and, if indigent, the right to an attorney appointed by the state.
 Defendants are presumed innocent, have the right to confront witnesses, and to present evidence on their own behalf.
 However, inadequate resources resulted in lengthy pretrial detentions and greatly hindered investigations in criminal cases.

 Conduct of security forces

 There were no reports that the government or its agents committed arbitrary or unlawful killings, torture, or politically motivated disappearances.

 Prison conditions

 Prison conditions in the country are described as "harsh, but not life-threatening" in the state department's report.
 Facilities are reportedly overcrowded, and food was inadequate.
 Some pretrial prisoners were held with convicted prisoners.

 The government permits human rights monitors to visit prisons.

 Capital punishment

-Capital punishment in São Tomé and Príncipe was abolished in 1990.
+Capital punishment was abolished in São Tomé and Príncipe in 1990.
 São Tomé and Príncipe ratified the Second Optional Protocol to the International Covenant on Civil and Political Rights on January 10, 2017.